FabricMC/fabric/fabric-lifecycle-events-v1/README.md

 ## Organization

 Events in this module belong to a single class which relates to the category of events.
-The implementation of event callbacks are sub classes.
+The implementation of event callbacks are nested classes.

 For example, `ServerLifecycleEvents.SERVER_STARTING` is in `ServerLifecycleEvents` and the implementation of the event's callback would implement `ServerLifecycleEvents.ServerStarting`.